October 28, 2025

 Giving Report: (*weekly income needed $22,500)

 Stay hopeful and healthy.
-I look forward to seeing you soon.
+We look forward to seeing you soon!

 Transforming Lives Together,